Is Khloe Kardashian Pregnant? Fans See No Baby Bump In New Instagram Post

 Introducing the Koko: a fully custom vintage inspired aviator created with reality star and entrepreneur @khloekardashian!
 Just in time for the holidays, our partnership with Khloe allows us to expand our charitable outreach by continuing to provide reading glasses to people in need with each pair purchased!
 Click the link in our bio to get on the VIP Pre-Sale list and be the first to shop this exclusive collection before the launch on 11.13.???? ????: @drewkirsch #DIFFxKoko #DIFFeyewear #makeaDIFFerence

 While D I F F may have used some amazing lighting to cover up the baby bump, Khloe has not been doing the same thing in real life.
 She has recently been seen sporting baggy shirts and oversized coats.
-That is a sure-sign of a baby bump, especially from someone that has been very free with her body the past few months.
+That is a sure sign of a baby bump, especially from someone that has been very free with her body the past few months.

 There may be no sign of a baby bump in the video above, but Khloe was dropping some hints about being a mother-to-be with her Halloween costume this year.
-Her and boyfriend, Tristan Thompson, dressed up as Game of Thrones characters Daernerys and Khal Drogo.
-Of course, Daernerys is the Mother of Dragons, so there was one hint.
-She also called Tristan “daddy” in one of the Snapchat videos, so was that a hint also?
+She and her boyfriend, Tristan Thompson, dressed up as Game of Thrones characters Daenerys and Khal Drogo.
+Of course, Daenerys is the Mother of Dragons, so there was one hint.
+She also called Tristan “daddy” in one of the Snapchat videos, so was that a hint as well?

 [Featured Image by Jamie McCarthy/Getty Images]